nsakenov/dog-classification/README.md

 ## Project Overview

 Capstone project for Machine Learning Engineer Nanodegree program on Udacity.
-Given an image of a dog, your algorithm will identify an estimate of the canine’s breed.
+Given an image of a dog, the algorithm will identify an estimate of the canine’s breed.
 If supplied an image of a human, the code will identify the resembling dog breed.

 ![Sample Output][image1]